Enrichment

 It is hard to give your hamster burrowing depth and also find a spot to put a wheel, water bottle and sand bath.
 This is why you need to put everything on stilts!
 Ensuring that heavy items (like a sandbath or wheel) are supported will keep those items from topping over or crushing your hamster if they try to burrow under it (and guarenteed, they will try to burrow under everything!).
 Additional levels & stilts also give new places of interest for your hamster to hang, nap or nibble.

-A good hamster enclosure is fairly crowded with many nooks and crannies.
+A good hamster enclosure is fairly crowded with many nooks and crannies - this makes your hamster feel more safe and gives them more points of interest as they explore.

 Foraging & Boredom Breakers